owid/owid-datasets/datasets/Government Transparency index - Hollyer, Rosendorff, and Vreeland (2014)/README.md

-# HRV Transparency index - Hollyer, Rosendorff, and Vreeland (2014)
+# Government Transparency index - Hollyer, Rosendorff, and Vreeland (2014)

 This dataset provides information on government transparency, as per the index by Hollyer et al. (2014).